michel1991/ocp-java-11/db/README.md

 The prepareStatement() method requires SQL be passed in.
 Since this parameter is omitted, line 27 does not compile, and option B is correct.
 Line 30 also does not compile as the method should be getInt().
 However, the question asked about the first compiler error.

+# Which types of resources do you need to close to help avoid a denial of service?
+(Choose all that apply.)
+A. Annotations
+B. Exceptions
+C. I/O
+D. JDBC
+E. String
+Any resource accessing things outside your program should be closed.
+Options C and D are correct because I/O and JDBC meet this criteria.